wsydney76/craft-contentoverview/docs/pagecontent/help.md

 ->help('Help is on the way!')
 ```

-or use a custom template
+or use a custom template:

 ```php
 ->help([